pixbi/duplo/README.md

 ### Context

 Each module is actually just a function.
 It gets run after its dependencies have been resolved.
-The `main()` function then becomes the only entry point into the module.
+The `main()` function then becomes the only window into the module.

-Even though it feels as if `this` is bound to the module, that is not exactly true.
-The context actually depends on the instance as named via `require(2)` in order for the factory pattern as highlighted above to work.
+Even though it feels as if `this` everywhere in the module is bound to the module, that is not exactly true.
+The context is actually the instance as named via `require(2)` in order for the factory pattern as highlighted above to work.

 All top-level functions within the module are "bound" to the current instance of the module.
-This "binding" is not a "hard" bind using `bind()`.
+This "binding" is a "hard" bind unlike using `bind()`.
 A rewrite is performed at build-time to convert `this` references to a hygienic reference to `this` of the module function.
 And all calls to bound functions (note: the only free function should be `require(2)`) are called with that reference.
 In addition, non-local variables (i.e. those which are top-level in the module) are also rewritten to properties of the module function's `this`.